Mitchlol/Open-Pixel-Poi/Firmware/MANUAL.md

-Note: When turning the poi off, the press andhold will initially show the blue dot animation, followed by a green/yellow/red battery level indicator, and finally a blinking red fade out, which is the shut down animation.
-You can release the button once the red blinking animation starts.
+Note: When turning the poi off, the press andhold will initially show the blue dot animation, followed by a green/yellow/red battery level indicator, then the LEDs will do a single blink and fade out from the outer ends to the middle.
+You can release the button after the battery level blinks, and the poi will turn off when the animation completes.

 ## Changing Patterns
 A single button press will show the blue dot animation, and then change to the next pattern.
 After the 5th pattern, the poi will loop back to the first pattern.

-## Auto pattern cycling
-a double press which will show the magenta dot animation and begin automatically cycling through all 5 patterns.

 ## Changing pattern banks
 A single press, followed by a press and hold will show the pink dot pattern cycling animation, and then ramp up through the pattern bank slots.
 There are 3 slots, which hold 5 patterns each.
 Release the hold at the desired bank to select it.

+## Auto pattern cycling
+When changing pattern banks, keep holding past the 3rd bank, and blue dots will appear indicating which bank(s) will be set to auto cycle.
+First (after the 3rd bank selection) is all 3, which will cycle all 15 patterns, followed by 1st, 2nd, and 3rd banks.
-Keep holding past the 3rd bank and release when the poi display full magenta to auto cycle all patterns in all banks
+Release the hold when the desired bank(s) are indicated and the poi will auto cycle the patterns in the sleected bank(s), changing the pattern every 10 seconds.

 ## Changing Brightness
 A double press, followed by a press and hold will show the white